matloff/TidyverseSkeptic/README.md

 with **ggplot2**, mistakenly think that the package can only be used from Tidy code.

-### Making learning harder, not easier
+### Tidyverse makes learning harder, not easier

-On the contrary, I believe quite the opposite is the case, i.e. using the Tidyverse makes things *more* difficult for learners without prior programming background.
+Contrary to the Tidy advocates' claim, I believe using the Tidyverse makes things *more* difficult for learners without prior programming background.

 Tidyverse students are being asked to learn a much larger volume of material, which is clearly bad pedagogy.
 See ["The Tidyverse Curse"](https://www.r-bloggers.com/the-tidyverse-curse), in which the author says *inter alia* that he uses "only" 60 Tidyverse functions -- 60!
-The "star" of the Tidyverse, **dplyr**, consists of over 400 functions, and while a user need not use more than a fraction of them, the high complexity is clear.
+The "star" of the Tidyverse, **dplyr**, consists of over 400 functions, and while a user initially need not use more than a small fraction of them, the high complexity is clear.
 Every time a user needs some variant of an operation, she must sift through those hundreds of functions for one suited to her current need.

 Similarly, it is bad pedagogy to force students to learn tibbles, a more complex technology, instead of data frames, a simpler one.